sysPass/sysPass-doc/docs/source/application/encryption.rst

     :Encrypt and save in the user's session;

     note right
-      Generated from a 32 bytes AES key using: session_id + salt
+      Generated a secure key protected by a password using: session_id + sid_start_time
     end note

     stop